PhD

 Talks

-Introducing Cultural identifiers and their methodology: Reading Improvisation in Black British Popping - PSi #29 Assemble!
+Introducing Cultural Identifiers (CIs) and their methodology: Reading Improvisation in Black British Popping - PSi #29 Assemble!
 Hoxton Hall - Palmer Room, June 21st, 2024

 Creatively Innovating the Archive: In Conversation with Robert Hylton: Monday, 6 March 2023